 Invasive Aquatic Plants Initiative

-FHThe presence and proliferation of aquatic invasive, non-native plants in the Connecticut River and other water bodies throughout the region and state has become an ever increasing issue.
-Such non-native plants in the state have been identified for decades.
+The presence and proliferation of aquatic invasive, non-native plants in the Connecticut River and other water bodies throughout the region and state has become an ever increasing issue.
+Non-native aquatic plants in the state have been identified for decades.
 In many cases, the invasive plants take over and replace the native plants that are so important to the ecology of our waters.
 At present RiverCOG’s efforts predominantly involve Hydrilla and Water Chestnut (Trapa natans).